preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/text/index.rst.txt

 Settings
 *********
-The following settings are available for the block (image from Omnia 6.12):
+The following settings are available for the block:

 .. image:: text-settings-612.png